Basketmaker III period: Modifications

-In the 'Basketmaker III era' also known as the 'Modified basketmaker era' the Anasazi people started making some modifications to improve their everyday life.
-They started realizing a greater importance of agriculture and started domestication of turkeys and start growing new crops such as beans. the Basketmaker III era is known for these improvements and their pottery getting more complex.
+In the Basketmaker III period, also known as the Modified Basketmaker period, the Anasazi people started making some modifications to improve their everyday life.
+They started realizing a greater importance of agriculture and started domestication of turkeys and start growing new crops such as beans.
+The Basketmaker III period is known for these improvements and their pottery getting more complex.